-If you were all right, would be watching videos on anxiety?
+If you were all right, would you be watching videos on anxiety?

 That’s why if you try to rationalize your way out of it, learn all you need to know, then stop and never read on the topic again.

 And if you’re hanging out on forums where people just talk about anxiety you have to quit immediately.
-Same applies for talking about anxiety with your anxious friends.
+Same applies to talking about your anxiety with all your anxious friends.

 It might feel nice to share your feelings about it but it can quickly go overboard.